valancej/documentation/_docker/continuous-deployment/aws.md

 The AWS deployment container lets you plugin your deployment tools without the need to include that in the testing or even production container.
 That keeps your containers small and focused on the specific task they need to accomplish in the build.
 By using the AWS deployment container you get the tools you need to deploy to any AWS service and still have the flexibility to adapt it to your needs.

-The container configuration is open source and can be found in the [codeship-library/aws-deployment](https://github.com/codeship-library/aws-deployment) project on Github.
+The container configuration is open source and can be found in the [codeship-library/aws-deployment](https://github.com/codeship-library/aws-deployment) project on GitHub.
 It includes a working example that uses the AWSCLI as part of an integration test before we push a new container to the Docker Hub.

 We will use the `codeship/aws-deployment` container throughout the documentation to interact with various AWS services.